 Selling your home on your own can be enticing.
 After all, who wants to pay tens of thousands of dollars to an agent when buyers are falling all over themselves to buy homes?
 Before you decide to list on your own, keep in mind the benefits and disadvantages of both.
-Look at the benefits of hiring an agent versus attempting an FSBO in Los Angeles to give yourself the best chance of selling fast and for the most money.
+Look at the benefits of hiring an agent versus attempting an FSBO in Riverside to give yourself the best chance of selling fast and for the most money.

 Real estate agents are in the thick of the real estate market and understand the nuances of trends happening at that moment.
 Where you may price a home based on what you see on Zillow, your agent will consider the entire market scope, your exact neighborhood pocket and all the factors that affect pricing a home for a fast sale.
 The longer a home sits on the market, the harder it becomes to sell being referred to as a “stale listing.”
 For Sale By Owner properties often sit on the market for extended periods of time.

 One of the primary reasons a homeowner chooses to sell his own home is because he wants to save on the commission paid in the sale.
 A real estate transaction can cost the seller up to 6% of the home sale price.
 If the owner doesn’t have a seller’s agent, this saves at least 2 to 3 percent.
 If he can convince a buyer to not use a buyer’s agent, the seller can save that entire commission which can be tens of thousands of dollars.

 However, the FSBO transaction often is priced under the market value and is often sold for less than what an agent would be able to get a client.
 What the agent often gets the client is a net profit after the commission that is still higher than the price the seller would get on his own.
 This is more than worth the commission price especially since the seller no longer needs to be worried about property disclosures and filings to ensure the transaction is legal – the real estate agent does all that.